Joshfairhead/Obsidian/Omnicient/Regen Foundation/Index/Org Structure.md

 ![[Marketing Circle]]

-## Elements
+## Additional Elements
-- Will
-- Function
-- Being
 - Dependencies and external constraints
+- Where
+- When
+- For whom